R262 (New York City Subway car)

 The R262 is a proposed New Technology Train-series subway car for the New York City Subway.
-It is expected to replace the current R62 and R62A rolling stock, which are used on the subway's A Division and were built in the mid-1980s.
+It is expected to replace the current R62, R62A, R142, and R142A rolling stock, which are used on the subway's A Division.
+The order was first proposed in the late 2010s, and a request for proposal (RFP) was issued by Metropolitan Transportation Authority (MTA) in March 2026.
+If all options are exercised, the contract could be the largest rolling stock contract ever issued by the MTA, with up to 2,390 R262 subway cars replacing over 35% of the existing subway fleet, making it the largest fleet order in New York City Subway history.

 Component orders

-The R262 order is divided into a base order and two option orders.
-The base order consists of 504 cars, the first option order consists of 445 cars, and the second option order has up to 415 cars.
-The subway car order will entirely replace the R62 and R62A fleets, and the second option order will include up to 225 cars to support ridership growth and other operational needs.
-As of 9 May 2025, the Metropolitan Transportation Authority (MTA) has expressed interest in 1,140 total cars, including 191 from the second option order.
-The R262 order will consist of cars in 5-car sets for the mainline IRT and 6-car sets for the 42nd Street Shuttle.
-(Note: With the exception of the 7 train and the 42nd Street Shuttle, all A Division services operate 10-car trains, consisting of two 5-car sets.
-Since the number of subway cars in the base order, 504, is not evenly divided by 5, it is clear that a portion of this order will consist of trains in 6-car sets to replace the 12 R62A cars in service on the 42nd Street Shuttle, which now operates 6-car trains following its renovation.)
-The MTA's 2020–2024 Capital Program contains funding for the base order, with the option orders funded in future Capital Programs, including the 2025–2029 Program.
+The R262 order is divided into a base order and an option order.
+The base order consists of 1,140 cars, and the option order consists of 1,250 cars.
+As of 19 March 2026, the Metropolitan Transportation Authority (MTA) has expressed interest in 2,390 total cars.
+The R262 order will consist of cars in 5-car sets for the mainline IRT and for the 42nd Street Shuttle.
+The MTA's 2025-2029 Capital Program contains funding for the base order of R262s, while the option order will be funded in a future capital plan.
+The base order of the contract would replace over 17% of the subway fleet, and over 35% of the existing subway fleet if all 2,390 subway cars were ordered.

 Features

-The R262s may have an open gangway, similar to the R211Ts.
+The R262OGs will have open gangways, similar to the R211Ts.
 Shown above are two possible options for the gangway connection.

 The design of the R262 subway cars is based on the specifications of the R211 cars, which are for the B Division.
 They will have modern signage and communication, an Ethernet network, and updated crash energy management standards.
-The R262s may adopt open-gangways, allowing passengers to move between cars during train movement.
+The R262s will also adopt open-gangways with the "R262OG" variant, allowing passengers to move between cars during train movement.
 They will be equipped with communications-based train control (CBTC).
 Unlike the R211s, R262s will have additional audio induction loops for riders with hearing impairments.
+Other new features include automatic passenger counters and electronic braking controls.

 Like the R211s, these subway cars will have a blue front with large windows, LED headlights, and a blue strip with gold accents on the sides, similar to the new MTA Regional Bus Operations livery debuted in 2016.
 To designate the route, a large LED screen with the route bullet will be displayed at the ends of the train.
 The train's destination will be displayed above the door on the front.
 The cars will most likely be 51.2 ft long.
+The R262 will have an Mean Distance Between Failure (MDBF) requirement of 200,000 mi, a substantial increase on the average 89,000 mi MDBF of the R62/R62A trains.